 Other potential causes include immune disorders, hereditary or congenital issues, nutritional deficiencies, or systemic issues.

 Your dog’s skin and coat are a reflection of their health.
-Any changes in coat quality or hair loss is a red flag telling you there is a problem to deal with.
-When my dog starts losing hair, I not only look at the immediate cause such as an infection, but I want to see what is going on systematically.
+Any change in coat quality or hair loss is a red flag telling you there is a problem to deal with.
+When my dog starts losing hair, I not only look at the immediate cause, such as an infection, but I want to see what is going on systematically.
 Why isn’t the immune system tackling this?
 Is it too agitated?
 Is it too weak?
 Why?

 Dandruff/Flaky Skin in Dogs